 Some theories say Mayan people believed Kukulcan would one day return from the east to mark the beginning of a new and prosperous era.
 With Tulum’s location as far east on the Yucatan mainland as possible this would be a great lofty place to keep a watchful eye for the royal return.

 On two of the fortress’ corners there are towers that served as temples, called El Torreón.
-Archaeologists do not believe that the towers played a roll of defence in the city and, judging by the alter along the back wall, this building probably served as a place for sacrificial offerings.
+Archaeologists do not believe that the towers played a roll of defending the city and, judging by the alter along the back wall, this building probably served as a place for sacrificial offerings.

 Templo del Dios Descendente (Temple of the Descending God) – is one of the most beautiful temples in Tulum.
 Tulum has scripts and drawings relating to the descending god throughout many of its ruins and they can also be seen in the ruins at the ruins of Coba, located around 30 miles (50km) to the west.